RSE-Sheffield/RSE-Sheffield.github.io/pages/community/lunch-bytes.md

 use/manage research infrastructure.
 We hope through these talks we will come together as a community to discuss best practices and useful methods/tools.

-Each LunchBytes session features several related short talks on a theme (each being ~10 mins) rather than one longer talk - followed by a dicussion session.
+Each LunchBytes session typically features several related short talks on a theme (each being ~10 mins) rather than one longer talk - followed by a discussion.

 ## Notifications about future events